 Recipient of the Dhillon School of Business Gold Medal

-For this installment of our Five Questions series, in celebration of the Spring 2020 graduating class, we shift our focus to Dhillon School of Business undergraduate gold medal winner, Jenna Peters.
-Jenna graduates with a Bachelor of Management with a finance major.
+Meet Spring 2020 graduate and Dhillon School of Business undergraduate gold medal winner Jenna Peters.
+Jenna graduated with a Bachelor of Management with a finance major.
 She is a cohort of Co-operative Education (Co-op) and Integrated Management Experience (IME) and was a research assistant for the marketing department, working closely with Dr. Roberto Bello analyzing theoretical constructs in consumer behaviour.

 1. How has your history impacted your post-secondary journey?